ALib C++ Library

 With this in mind, specific module ALib BaseCamp can be explained.
 This module resides in source folder alib/lang/basecamp and introduces class lang::Camp and all tool types needed for bootstrapping and resource management.

-The module organizes this functionality by introducing sub-namespaces to alib::lang.
+The module organizes this functionality by introducing inner namespaces in alib::lang.
 Those are:

 In addition, source files found in folder alib/lang/message add types like Exception and Report to namespace alib::lang.